rubyonjets/jets-docs/_docs/routing/services/alb/waf.md

 end
 ```

 This allows you to reuse one WAF ACL and associate its Rules with multiple ALBs.
 It can help keep your WAF Rules DRY.
-IE: Change the rules one time and they protect all the ALB traffic.
+IE: Change the rules one time, and they protect all the ALB traffic.